AdobeDocs/experience-manager-cloud-manager.en/help/using/deploying-code.md

    >Cloud Manager expects the dispatcher artifact to contain the full file set.
 All dispatcher configuration files must be present in the git repository.
 Missing files or folders will result in deployment failure.

 1. Following the successful deployment of all AEM and dispatcher packages to all nodes, the dispatchers are added back to the load balancer and the deployment is complete.

+   >[!NOTE]
+   >
+   >You can skip load lalancer changes in development and stage deployments, that is, detach and attach steps in both non-production pipelines, for developer environments, and the production pipeline, for stage environments.
+This feature is expected to be primarily used by 1-1-1 customers.

 ### Deployment to Production Phase {#deployment-production-phase}